b-shields/auto-QChem/README.md

+# auto-QChem

+I created this repo to share code while developing tools for the automated parameterization of molecules via computational chemistry.
+All functions are still under development and most are incomplete.

-# occupied-volume
+## occupied-volume

-## Notes to the user
+### Notes to the user
 OccupiedVolume is a Mathematica function which takes Gaussian log files or Cartesian coordinates as input and returns the % of a sphere of a set radius which is occupied via the Van der Waals radii of the surrounding atoms.
 The center atom can be specified as a unique element, a numerically labeled atom, or the row of the corresponding Cartesian coordinate matrix.

 This project is a direct extension of SambVca, a tool to calculate the buried volume of OM ligands (https://www.molnac.unisa.it/OMtools/sambvca.php).

-I created this repo to share functions while developing tools for the computational parameterization of molecules.
-The function is still under development and the code only supports .log files which contain Gaussian freq output at the moment.
-Once I have time I will add more general functions for handling computational input and output.

-## Options
+### Options

 | Option | Input Type | Description | Preset Value |
 | ------------- | ------------- | ------------- | ------------- |